bulfinb/RWGS_disretized_batch_equilibrium_model/README.md

-## 📄 License and Attribution

-If you make use of this model please cite the published paper describing it [Add citation], and both the materials source data and model (e.g., Bulfin 2016 model, Kuhn 2011 data).

 ---

-# 🔥 Discretized Redox Reactor Simulation
+# 🔥 Countercurrent Chemical Looping RWGS - Discretized Batch Reactors Simulation

 This code simulates chemical-looping RWGS in a 1D plug-flow-like reactor with oxides including LSF and CeO2 based oxides.
 It uses a discretizion of the oxide (space) and the gas phase (like time discritization) and then solves a sequential series of batch equilibriums over the discritised elements.
 It is useful for quickly simulating thermodynamic limits.

+## 📄 Please Ackowledge

+If you make use of this model please cite the published paper describing it [Add citation], and both the materials source data and model (e.g., Bulfin 2016 model, Kuhn 2011 data).

 ---